jupyterlab/jupyter-collaboration/docs/source/developer/specs.md

 3. `Synchronized Append-only Log`: Provides a way to share between all clients a shared append only log of transactions.
 4. `Bidirectional Asynchronous Communication`: Allows clients to send and recieve messages to one another.

+## Layers

-## 1. Jupyter RTC Layer
+### Jupyter RTC Layer

 _The shared schemas are in[`packages/jupyter`](https://github.com/jupyterlab/rtc/tree/master/packages/jupyter/src/schemas.ts) and the supernode is in [`packages/supernode`](https://github.com/jupyterlab/rtc/tree/master/packages/supernode/src/index.ts)_

 The Jupyter RTC layer is meant to normalize data provided by the Jupyter Server into the RTC data model.

 It specifies the `schemas` this relies on a **data model** and on the behavior of a `supernode`, which connects to the **data model** and interacts with a running Jupyter server.

-### Schemas

 This is a list of schemas, with types written as TS types that can be mapped to JSON schema.

 **`executions`**